 If you want to make a photo larger with amazing quality, ON1 Resize AI is the perfect tool.
 It is fast and designed to help you make large prints.

 One feature that sets Resize AI apart is the batch edit feature.
-So this program is for photographers who quickly need to enlarge and print many photos!
+This program is for photographers who quickly need to enlarge and print many photos!